 A total of 11 mapped projects are located within or adjacent to African American minority areas (please see the attached matrix and map); total funding invested in those projects is approximately \$120.1 million, or 85% of road program revenues for mapped projects.
 A total of 13 mapped projects are located within or adjacent to Hispanic minority areas; total funding invested in these projects is approximately \$139.5 million, or 99% of road program revenues for mapped projects.
-A total of 10 mapped projects are located within or adjacent to Asian minority areas; total funding invested in these projects is approximately \$112.4 million, or 80% of road program revenues for mapped projects.
+A total of 10 mapped projects are located within or adjacent to Asian minority areas; total funding invested in these projects.
+A total of 10 mapped projects are located within or adjacent to Asian minority areas; total funding invested in these projects.
+A total of 4 mapped projects are located within or adjacent to Native American minority areas; total funding invested in these projects.
 A total of 4 mapped projects are located within or adjacent to Native American minority areas; total funding invested in these projects is approximately \$91.0 million, or 65% of road program revenues for mapped projects.
 At this time no projects are within or adjacent to Pacific Islander populations, due to the extremely low number of block groups with a significant population.
 A review of the project and population map shows only two rural areas with any of this race.

-Minimizing/blocking access of low income/minority areas to the transportation system: Minimizing access can be characterized as the permanent closing of streets or interchanges in order to accomplish the projects contained in the TIP.
+Minimizing/blocking access of low income/minority areas to the transportation system:

+Minimizing access can be characterized as the permanent closing of streets or interchanges in order to accomplish the projects contained in the TIP.
 All of the projects programmed in the TIP that are located in or adjacent to the targeted low income and minority neighborhoods involve the preservation and general maintenance of existing roadways.
 It has been determined that there is no permanent blockage of access to the transportation system or loss of mobility as a result of implementing the FY 2020-2023 TIP projects.